-Since the start of WA Listens, a total of 219 group encounters (2 or more people) have been completed.
+Since the start of WA Listens, a total of 219 group encounters (2 or more people) have been completed (Graph 13).
 Due to the group environment, gender, age, and race were not collected in a standardized method.
-In June 2021, all group encounters occurred in a virtual setting, and all group sessions provided at least one type of information, while 22.2% of group sessions provided all three types of information (i.e., information on reactions to disasters, community resources, and the crisis counseling program).
+In June 2021, all group encounters occurred in a virtual setting.

+For outcomes from services in June 2021, all group sessions provided at least one type of information, while 22.2% of group sessions provided all three types of information (i.e., information on reactions to disasters, community resources, and the crisis counseling program).
 All group sessions in June provided at least one tip (22.5%), while 25.0% provided all four types of tips (Graph 13).